TritonDataCenter/rfd/rfd/0071/README.md

 1. `m-encrypt-cipher` is set to an algorithm that isn't supported by Node.js, in which case an error should be returned in the callback
 1. `m-encrypt-key-id` isn't found by the `getKey` function or an error is returned on the callback.
 In this scenario the error will be forwarded to the callback function.
 1. `getKey` doesn't exist and `m-encrypt-support` is set to `'client'`, this will result in an error being passed on the callback.
+1. Required header information is missing from the object stored in Manta.
+This results in an error passed to the callback.
+1. `m-encrypt-mac` doesn't match the calculated HMAC of the encrypted object.
+This results in an error passed to the callback.

 ##### Usage example